avengers-p11/Documentation/OT MS Understanding/ScyllaDB/ScyllaDB Documentation/README.md

 ScyllaDB is a high-performance distributed NoSQL database that delivers  low-latency, high-throughput data processing for modern applications.
 It is designed as a drop-in replacement for Apache Cassandra, offering compatibility with Cassandra's data model and query language (CQL) while significantly boosting performance and scalability.
 ScyllaDB is written in C++, providing efficiency benefits over Java-based solutions, and employs a shared-nothing architecture that enables seamless horizontal scalability across clusters of commodity hardware.
 With its focus on performance, scalability, and compatibility, ScyllaDB is well-suited for use cases requiring real-time data processing, such as IoT, analytics, and online transaction processing (OLTP) applications.

+## Why we choose Scylladb?
+We chose ScyllaDB for the Employee API because it’s a NoSQL database that can handle any type of data, whether structured or unstructured.
+It’s fast, reliable, and perfect for managing large employee records (Employee ID, Employee Name, Employee Email ID, Phone no., Job Role) and handling high traffic without delays.
+ScyllaDB easily integrates with Redis, allowing us to use Redis for caching frequently accessed data, which makes the API even faster.
+ScyllaDB scales easily and works well in real time, so our API stays quick and responsive.
 ## Features

 |       Features     |             Description                     |